 What Is the Reverse Sear Steak Method?

-You start by slowly bringing the meat up to temperature using the slow and low heat method.
-At around 15 degrees before your desired doneness, you move it to the hottest part of the grill and finish with a very hot sear on both sides.
-That’s all there is too it.
+You start by slowly bringing the meat up to temperature using an indirect heat cooking method to start.
+At around 15-20 degrees before your desired doneness, you remove the meat and let it rest while building back up the fire for an optimal sear.
+After resting for 10-15 minutes, you move it to the hottest part of the grill and finish with a very hot sear on both sides.
+That’s all there is to it.

 How Do You Go About Doing the Reverse Sear Steak Method?